JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/car-junction.md

 - `/cmd_vel` - Publish to this topic to set both linear and angular velocities.
   Message type: `geometry_msgs/msg/Twist`

+- `/odom` - Subscribe to this topic to receive the car odometry.
+  Message type: `nav_msgs/msg/Odometry`

+For image debugging:

 - `/webgui/image` - Publish to this topic to display a debug image in the WebGUI.
   Message type: `sensor_msgs/msg/Image`
   QoS: `TRANSIENT_LOCAL`

-- `/odom` - Subscribe to this topic to receive the car odometry.
-  Message type: `nav_msgs/msg/Odometry`

 **Note**: Ensure this import is included in your script to access the Web GUI functionalities.